OpenBB-finance/OpenBB/website/content/platform/development/contributing/how-to/add_obbject_extension.md

 First we create an `Extension` class instance to tell `openbb-core` our extension name and any required credentials to be available at `obb.user.credentials`.

+> Credentials are required only if authorization is required for data or services used by this extension.
+> It could also be the connection to a database, or any other information that needs to be passed to the extension.

 ```python
 from openbb_core.app.model.extension import Extension

 ext = Extension(name="example", credentials=["some_api_key"])
 ```

-The credentials are required if the extension uses a key for data or a service, or it can alternatively be connection information for a database, or any other information that needs to be passed to the extension.

-Now we define the extension functionality.
-The decorator `@ext.obbject_accessor` registers an accessor in each `OBBject` that is returned when a command is executed.
+Then we define the extension's functionality.
+The decorator, `@ext.obbject_accessor`, registers an accessor in each `OBBject` that is returned when a command is executed.
 This accessor is just a namespace that will contain the methods defined in the decorated class.

-Here, we just add a method to say hi:
+For this example, we just add a method to say hi:

 ```python
 @ext.obbject_accessor